vishaltak/gitlab-development-kit/doc/howto/kubernetes/useful_commands.md

-# Auto DevOps - Useful Commands
+# Kubernetes - useful commands

 This is a reference list of some useful commands one might need when contributing to Auto DevOps.